When I turned my hobby into a business, one of the first things I did was to build a website. This is what I learned along the way.

 Find a Website Builder

-Website builders or advisors can be found easily online and are great because they do most of the work.
+Find website builders or advisors online.
+They are great because they do most of the work.
 All that is required from you is the unique and specific information or items you wish to promote.
 And money, as these website building services are rarely free.
 Some sites do offer free advice and basic blog templates, often a great way to get your feet wet so to speak.

 There are many such website builders designed and committed to building websites for others.
 Do your research to find one that suits your needs.
 Most have experienced employees that can offer valuable online support to advise and guide even the most inexperienced and novice person through the steps of building a website, regardless of what the website is to be used for.